Professional Staff Responsibilities

 Facilities whose facility director is not a licensed physician must have, at minimum, one physician (MD or DO) with a valid, unrestricted license in state where facility is located.
-Sleep Medical Staff members include, physicians, license psychologists, APRN, and PAs who hold valid licenses in states where patients are evaluated, diagnosed and treated.
+Sleep Medical Staff members include, physicians, license psychologists, APRN, (all may or may not be board-certified in sleep medicine) and PAs who hold valid licenses in states where patients are evaluated, diagnosed and treated.

 - May review information provided for each direct referral patient & determine if meets criteria for requested test.

-- May diagnose a medical condition if a licensed physician or APRN (in certain states).
+- Provides the diagnosis of a medical condition as a licensed physician or APRN (if acceptable under their scope of practice in certain states).

-- Role as reference sleep specialist, if board certified as defined by standard B-2.
+- Serves as reference sleep specialist for the purpose of ISR assessment, if board certified as defined by standard B-2.

 Key Things to Keep In Mind

-- Facility is to designate only one individual; MD or PhD who is board certified in sleep as the facility director by the ABSM, ABMS or AOA.
+- Facility is to designate only one individual; MD or PhD who is board certified in sleep by the ABSM, ABMS or AOA as the facility director.

-- On site requirement may be met by physical presence in the facility, teleconferencing, conference calls or virtual meetings and/or webinars with the professional and technical staff members.
+- On site requirement for the facility director may be met either by physical presence in the facility, teleconferencing, conference calls, virtual meetings and/or webinars with the professional and technical staff members.